|

 Later, Baekje, who was allied with the Ginae regime, was invaded by Silla, so the Abe naval force joined the battle line and the expedition to the northeast Sea of Japan was halted.

+With the development of the ritsuryo system and the establishment of a centralized state, the development of local control systems also progressed.
 The Imperial Court troops moved northward to reach the Shonai region and set up a fence at the mouth of the Mogami River in present-day Sakata.

 When Koshinokuni was divided into three countries, Echizen, Echizen-Chugoku, and Echigo, Dewa-gun was established in the Shonai region on September 28 of the first year of Wado (November 14, 708), and was incorporated into Echigo.